It all started when...

 The more I train and learn and teach the more I realise with all of my experience and training I actually know very little.
 As a science yoga is vast with thousands of years of history.
 I will spend my life learning as much as I can to improve the quality of my life and offer that knowledge up to anyone else who wants and needs it.

-I now find myself educating and supporting new yoga teachers through a mentor-ship at the studio, it's the most rewarding aspect of my work.
+I now find myself educating and supporting new yoga teachers through a mentor-ship at the studio, it's very rewarding.

 No matter your age, size, medical history, level of fitness or stiffness!
 You're welcome at the studio and we can learn together, I promise to tell you everything I can to help you find a healthier, pain free body and steady mind, it's what I'm passionate about some say it's an obsession, but I reckon a healthy one ; )